dlindahl/react_paper/README.md

     <paper-toggle-button onPaperChange={this.onChange}/>

+### Event Details

+Certain Paper Elements expose custom properties to the event object that are passed to event handlers.
+For example, [`<paper-dropdown>`](http://www.polymer-project.org/docs/elements/paper-elements.html#paper-dropdown) has a `"core-change"` event that supports a `isSelected` property/method.

+This has not yet been implemented.

 ### The `selected` Attribute

 The `selected` attribute is defined as a boolean attribute in both the W3C HTML5 spec and within React itself.
 Unfortunately, Paper overloads this attribute in `<paper-dropdown>` to be an Object that allows the use of any attribute of its child node as specified in the `valueattr` attribute.